Are You Really Getting Enough Exercise?

 Most of us move around a little bit everyday.
 No one stays completely still unless you are physically incapacitated.
 The real question is: does this movement qualify as exercise?
 And do we move enough to benefit our health?
 For many the answers to both questions is NO. The actions we take to accomplish everyday tasks (walking to the car, going up and down stairs, washing dishes, doing laundry, cooking etc) are classified as “activities of daily living” Exercise is typically defined as planned physical movement over a specified period of time.
 Of course some people move more than others on a daily basis, but the magic happens when we have an actual plan for our movement.
 A plan that can be assessed and improved over time to fit our ever changing needs.
 Chances are if I am thinking about moving in a way that works my muscles to a point of near failure, or in a fashion that elevates my heart rate for a few minutes at a time, my fitness level will improve over time.
 Here I explain what I consider to be the 3 most important levels of exercise.

-1. Level One: Flexibility
+1. Level One: Exercise To Remain Flexible

 Flexibility, which involves stretching, increases the range of motion for our joints which will allow us to move through life with ease.
 This activity also decreases the risk of injury and facilitates healthy flow of blood and nutrients to our muscles.
 Stretching relieves tension in the body, and lowers mental stress.
-Furthermore, flexible person also moves with better posture, and with more confidence; these benefits can lead to improvement in an individual’s mental health.
+Furthermore, a flexible person also moves with better posture, and with more confidence; these benefits can lead to improvement in an individual’s mental health.
 Great flexibility exercises include yoga, pilates, and tai chi.
 Getting regular massages or assisted stretch therapy will certainly help.
 Don't have time or money to do any of these?
 Simply setting aside 10 minutes per day to go through some basic stretching can be a great starting place for many people.
 These activities are very low impact, and can usually be done at any age or fitness level.

 2. Level Two: Flexibility and Cardio